binaryedge/interview-challenges/frontend/README.md

 In the end of the program the script will return 10 emails to use in further testing.

+### Run server

+To run server in port 8000:

+$ ./setup.sh server

 ### Show all emails

 The script will generate more than 10 emails (total of 1600 emails), to see all of them:

 $ ./setup.sh show_emails

-### Run server

-To run server in port 8000:

-$ ./setup.sh server

 ### Create user

-To create a new user:
+To create a new user (we assume that the server is running):

 $ ./setup.sh create_user